The STRAAT Museum is a spectacular museum dedicated to street art and graffiti.

 Allow a guide to lead you through some of STRAAT’s best features while you learn more about street art with a one-hour guided tour of the STRAAT Museum in English and Dutch.

-On this tour, you will enjoy a wide range of genres that have been thematically grouped together with accompanying texts.
+On this tour, you will enjoy a wide range of genres that have been thematically grouped with accompanying texts.

 A guided tour is limited to a group size of 10 participants.